Request

 - Why does my request fail with a CORS error?

-- How does the HMAC signature work?
+- How does HMAC-SHA256 signing work?

-- Many webhook providers (GitHub, Shopify, Twilio) require the sender to sign the request body with a shared secret using HMAC-SHA256, then include the signature in a specific header (e.g. X-Hub-Signature-256: sha256=<hex>).
-The Webhook Tester computes this signature in your browser using the Web Crypto API — your secret never leaves your device — and attaches it to the outgoing request automatically.
+- Webhook providers like GitHub, Shopify, and Twilio require the sender to compute an HMAC-SHA256 hash of the raw request body using a shared secret, then include the hex-encoded result in a specific header (e.g. X-Hub-Signature-256: sha256=<hex>).
+The Webhook Tester performs this computation in your browser using the Web Crypto API — your secret is used locally and never transmitted to any server, including CodeLint.Dev.

 - Can I test my local development server?